Rappetor/Sovol-SV08-Mainline/SV08 TMC 2209 accurate technical settings/README.md

 driver_HEND: 2
 ```

-- This is the values that you can copy-paste this in your printer.cfg:
+- This is the values that you can copy-paste in your printer.cfg:

 ```python
 [stepper_x]